markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 ## Introduction

+From a functionality standpoint, our Taskinator application is in great shape and can be used without any bugs or hiccups; as can be seen in this image:

 ![Taskinator with drag and drop](assets/lesson-5/100-lesson-4.gif)

-From a functionality standpoint, our Taskinator application is in great shape and can be used without any bugs or hiccups.
  The only drawback currently is that we have to create our tasks every time we reload the page.
 That doesn't make for a great user experience, does it?
 If we have to spend most of our time in Taskinator actually creating the tasks, when would we have time to get the tasks done?

 In this final lesson we'll revisit our old friend, localStorage, to save our tasks as we create and update them.
 Then upon page load, we can load those tasks back into our Taskinator app.
 Adding this will fulfill our final GitHub issue, so we'll then deploy our application to GitHub pages!
 This task will also involve some refactoring of our current codebase to accommodate these features, so let's outline what we'll be working on and get started!